mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 219 - Looping from index 0/readme.md

 Humans count from one.

-[Zero number](https://en.wikipedia.org/wiki/0) was a brilliant discovery in math and science but it does not apply to everyday counting.
+[Zero number](https://en.wikipedia.org/wiki/0) was a brilliant discovery in math and science but it doesn't apply to everyday counting.

 # Relations 👩‍❤️‍💋‍👨